Compare & get lowest quotes

 Super Visa insurance provides coverage for pre-existing medical conditions not covered by OHIP or your private health insurance plans.
 Some plans will cover pre-existing medical conditions, while others will also cover stable pre-existing medical conditions.

 Super Visa Medical Insurance can take care of most of the treatment expenses.
-There are other
+There are other benefits as well.
+Here’s a list, have a look:

 Are you inviting your Parents on a Super Visa?